lescipi/blog/content/authors/admin/_index.md

 - Visitors
 ---

 Pietro Lesci is a recent graduate at Bocconi University and a former trainee at the European Central Bank in the Directorate of General Statistics.
-He is a passionate musician and a machine learning enthusiast.
+First of six, he is a passionate musician and a machine learning enthusiast.